Gubbio: Roman period

+Middle Ages

+11th–13th centuries

-Gubbio became very powerful in the beginning of the Middle Ages.
-The town sent 1000 knights to fight in the First Crusade under the lead of Girolamo of the prominent Gabrielli family, who according to an undocumented local tradition, they were the first to reach the Church of the Holy Sepulchre when Jerusalem was seized (1099).
+Gubbio became very powerful at the beginning of the Middle Ages.
+The town sent 1000 knights to fight in the First Crusade under the lead of Girolamo of the prominent Gabrielli family, who, according to an undocumented local tradition, were the first to reach the Church of the Holy Sepulchre when Jerusalem was seized (1099).

+In terms of vegetation and land use, data is largely not available until the early medieval period.
+In the 11th century, cultivation was limited to the land immediately around the city and around the curtis of the individual feudal castles.
+Toward the beginning of the 11th century, "the combination of demographic growth and the declining control by feudal lords over their land" led to a more favorable contract for peasants such as enfiteusi.
+As a result, woodland was cleared to make room for farmland, pastures were converted to farmland, and uncultivated areas were also put to more intensive agriculture.
+This agriculture included cereal crops, vines, olives, and fruit trees.
+Mixed cultivation, such as wheat interspersed with rows of vines, was introduced and especially well suited for hilly areas.
+Watermills had been introduced by this point (at least) and were an important part of the rural economy.

-The following centuries in Gubbio were turbulent, featuring wars against the neighboring towns of Umbria.
+The following centuries in Gubbio were turbulent, featuring wars against the neighbouring towns of Umbria.
 One of these wars saw the miraculous intervention of its bishop, Ubald, who secured Gubbio an overwhelming victory (1151) and a period of prosperity.
 In the struggles of Guelphs and Ghibellines, the Gabrielli, such as the condottiero Cante dei Gabrielli (c.
 1260–1335), fought for the Guelph faction, supporting the papacy.
 As Podestà of Florence, Cante exiled Dante Alighieri, ensuring his own lasting notoriety.

+In the 13th century (1200s), there was "further economic expansion"; Gubbio had to expand its city walls and construct new buildings to accommodate a growing population.
+This was accompanied by opening up more land for agriculture, especially in hilly areas, and even the upper hills.
+Documents from this period mention place names suggesting woodlands (Cerqueto, Monte Acera, Colle Cerrone, Cerquattino, Sterpeto) indicate the expansion of farmland during this period.